PUBLISHED TAX STRATEGY

 Introduction and strategic aim

-The purpose of this publication is to summarise the tax strategy of the UK Group in accordance with schedule 19 of the Finance Act 2016.
+The purpose of this publication is to summarise the tax strategy of the UK Group in accordance with Paragraph 16, schedule 19 of the Finance Act 2016.
 This strategy is not an operational manual with detailed instructions on the execution of processes.
+The strategy has been reviewed by the UK Group’s Audit and Risk Committee (an operating committee of the UK Group’s Board of Directors).

 In terms of strategic tax management, the UK Group’s overall aim is to achieve the following: